 After the arrival of Britishers in Assam, the city witnessed many major administrative and commercial activities.
 Dibrugarh also served as the headquarters of Lakhimpur during World War 2.
 The city is divided by a tributary of the Brahmaputra river which is known as Buridihing.
 Apart from tea, oil and timber are the other two industries that are found here in Dibrugarh.

 It is an incredibly fascinating destination located closely at a distance in the North of Chabua township.
-The township was founded by Anirudhha Dev at Bisnubalikakunshi village.
+The township was founded by Aniruddha Dev at Bisnubalikakunshi village.
 The village is sited towards the North Lakhimpur and it was shifted to Khutiaputa later.
-After some time, the Satra was renamed as Dinjoy Satra when it was transported to Dinjan at Chabua, it is kept as the present site and known as Dinjoy Satra.
+After some time, Satra was renamed Dinjoy Satra when it was transported to Dinjan at Chabua.

-By Air.
-Dibrugarh airport in Mohanbari is the nearest airport to the city.
+Dibrugarh Airport in Mohanbari is the nearest airport to the city.
 From the airport, one has to take the local transport to reach the city which is 15km away.
 The airport receives direct and connecting flights from major cities of India such as Delhi, Kolkata, etc. You can opt to travel with the following airlines via their non-stop flights to Dibrugarh.